What’s Behind the PEO Meaning?

 - Onboarding process.
 The company prepares necessary documentation and employee information for onboarding.
 At this stage, a dedicated PEO representative is assigned to them.

 - HR solutions implementation.
-PEO benefits administration, payroll processing, and compliance management systems are set up at this stage, along with creating or customizing employee handbooks and HR policies.
+PEO benefits administration, PEO payroll processing, and compliance management systems are set up at this stage, along with creating or customizing employee handbooks and HR policies.

 - Employee transition.
 At this step, the company notifies its employees about the PEO partnership.
 Next on, they conduct a dedicated meeting together to explain the changes and address concerns.